 Next Steps to Improve Your Confluence Instance

 Now that you know how to create Gantt charts in Confluence, you should start incorporating them into your work as soon as possible.
 Only with practice and application will you hone your skillset.
+Beyond Gantt charts though, you can upskill your project management knowledge with our The Power of Excel, Now in Jira and Confluence e-book and guide.

 So what’re you waiting for?
 Download our template and get our add-on today!
 Alternatively, you can also check out Gantt Chart Planner for Confluence if you’re looking for a dedicated tool that’s designed purely for Gantt charts.